intuit/fuzzy-matcher/README.md

     * _Jaccard_: Gets the Jaccard score using apache commons similarity library

 * __Scoring__ : Expects a ```Function<Match, Double>```, this defines functions on how to accumulate scores from Tokens into Elements and from Elements into Documents
-    * _Average_: Adds up total scores of each child matches / total children.
+    * _Simple Average_: Adds up total scores of each child matches / total children.
 This is the default scoring for Elements
     * _Weighted Average_: This is useful for Document Scoring, where users can input weights on elements.
         Example a phone number or email could be considered an important element to identify match between 2 User objects, and we can add weights to such elements.
     * _Exponential Average_: Again useful for Document Scoring, where if more than 1 element match, we can increase the scoring exponentially